 Wealth individuals have used trusts to protect the assets for generations.
 There are many different types of trusts available.
-Asset protection trusts are unique in that they are self-settled spendthrift trusts.
+Asset protection trusts are unique in we draft them as self-settled spendthrift trusts.
 This means that they allow individuals to protect their own assets.
 This is because one individual may act as the settlor of the trust and a beneficiary at the same time.
 Many also use asset protection trusts to protect assets intended for beneficiaries.

-The settlor of a trust does not have the ability to secure distributions of the assets held within the trust on demand.
-As a result, the settlor’s creditors cannot step into his shoes demand that the settlor hand over the assets to satisfy a debt.
-This situation is known as an “impossibility to act.”
-For this reason, the trustee must always be in control of distributions of assets made to the settlor of an asset protection trust.
+The settlor of a trust does not have the ability demand distributions of the assets held within the trust.
+As a result, the settlor’s creditors cannot step into his shoes and demand them either.
+That is, creditor cannot force the settlor to hand over the assets to satisfy a debt.
+We call this situation an “impossibility to act” defense.
+Therefore, the trustee must always be in control of distributions of assets the trust makes to the settlor of an asset protection trust.

 A number of jurisdictions worldwide offer asset protection trusts.
 However, the rules and regulations regarding these trusts vary widely by jurisdiction.
 As a result, the amount of protection afforded by an asset protection trust also varies by jurisdiction.
 It is critical to choose the right jurisdiction when settling an asset protection trust.

-Asset protection trusts in the United States are frequently referred to as domestic asset protection trusts.
+We commonly refer to asset protection trusts in the United States as domestic asset protection trusts.
 There are currently 17 states in the US which allow for domestic asset protection trusts.
-Domestic asset protection trusts are irrevocable self-settled spendthrift trusts.
+We structure domestic asset protection trusts as irrevocable self-settled spendthrift trusts.

 Other individuals may wish to protect their assets from a spendthrift heir.
-Asset protection trusts may also be used in lieu of prenuptial and postnuptial agreements for asset protection in the event of divorce.
+Many people use asset protection trusts in lieu of prenuptial and postnuptial agreements.
+They do so for asset protection in the event of divorce.
 This is not possible, however, in all domestic jurisdictions.

 The primary objective in settling an asset protection trust is usually to protect assets.
-However, they may also be used for other purposes.
-The irrevocable nature of asset protection trusts means that trust assets can be excluded from the settlor’s estate.
+However, you may also use one for other purposes.
+The irrevocable nature of asset protection trusts means you may exclude trust assets from your (the settlor’s) estate.
 For this reason, they can be beneficial tools for tax planning.

-These trusts may be used to protect many different types of assets.
+One may use these trusts to protect many different types of assets.
 These assets may include, real estate, cash, stocks, bonds, jewelry, family heirlooms, and more.
 The assets held in an asset protection trust may be located anywhere in the world.
 However, there are advantages to holding offshore trust assets internationally, as we will discuss.

 Domestic asset protection trusts offer many advantages for settlors.
 However, there are also downfalls which are important to be aware of.
 First and foremost, domestic asset protection trusts are subject to US laws.
-This means that any judgments from a US court of law may be enforced against the assets held within the trust.
+This means that a US court of law can enforce nearly any judgment against the assets held within the trust.

 Another major flaw of domestic asset protection trusts is the existence of exception creditors in many jurisdictions.
 An exception creditor is a creditor who has the ability to pierce through the protection afforded by the asset protection trusts.
 These creditors may include the state and federal government for tax purposes, alimony creditors, child support creditors, and tort creditors.
-For this reason, domestic asset protection trusts in a number of jurisdictions may not prove useful for asset protection in the event of divorce.
+For this reason, domestic asset protection trusts in a number of jurisdictions may not prove useful in the event of divorce.
 They also have significant limitations when it comes to tax planning.
 Furthermore, the time and cost associated with filing a lawsuit against the settlor of a domestic asset protection trust is not prohibitive.
-As a result, trustees of domestic asset protection trusts are frequently deposed and subpoenaed.
+As a result, plaintiff’s attorneys frequently depose and subpoena trustees of domestic asset protection trusts.

 The pitfalls of domestic asset protection trusts described above have caused many Americans to seek offshore solutions for asset protection.
 Compared with domestic asset protection trusts, offshore asset protection trusts offer many benefits.

 Many favorable offshore jurisdictions do not recognize foreign judgments.
 Trustees in the United States are bound by US laws.
-They can be legally forced to release assets in compliance with a US court order.
-The trustees of offshore trusts, however, are not bound by the orders of US courts.
-In some jurisdictions, trustees are legally obligated to ignore foreign judgments.
+The courts can legally force them to release assets in compliance with US court orders.
+The orders of US courts, however do not bind the trustees of offshore trusts.
+In some jurisdictions, the law obliges the trustees to ignore foreign judgments.
 They are also prohibited from distributing assets while the settlor of the asset protection trust is under legal duress.
 Many jurisdictions require that a creditor be physically present in order to bring a claim.
 Incidentally, there are no exception creditors in favorable offshore jurisdictions.

-Even if a case is filed in an offshore jurisdiction, it is unlikely that the creditor will win.
+Even if your creditor files in an offshore jurisdiction, it is unlikely that the creditor will win.
 In the majority of favorable offshore jurisdictions, only proven claims of fraudulent transfer will be successful.
-Fraudulent transfer is defined as a transfer of assets made with the expressed intent of delaying or defaulting on creditors.
+We define fraudulent transfer as a movement or re-titling of assets made with the expressed intent of delaying or defaulting on creditors.
 However, this is much more difficult for a creditor to prove than it seems, as you will see.

 Another reason that many people prefer offshore trusts over domestic trusts is financial privacy.
-Since domestic trusts are bound by US law, trustees can be forced to release personal information regarding settlors.
+Since domestic trusts are bound by US law, courts can force trustees to release the personal information of the settlors.
 Many offshore jurisdictions impose strict laws regarding the confidentiality of trust settlors.
 The name of the settlor of the trust is not even registered in certain jurisdictions.
 Only the name of the trust, the name of the trustees, and the date of the trust deed must be registered with the government.

 Offshore trusts also work incredibly well for multi-entity asset protection structures.
 Multi-entity offshore asset protection structures provide the best asset protection possible.
 A creditor looking to make a claim against assets held within a multi-entity structure would have to pierce through all of the various entities.

-One example of a multi-entity structure used for asset protection is combining an offshore trust with an offshore limited liability company (LLC).
+Here is the most common example of a multi-entity structure used for asset protection.
+We almost always combine an offshore trust with an offshore limited liability company (LLC).
 In order to use this structure, the settlor of the offshore trust (in the Cook Islands, for example) must also establish an offshore LLC (such as one in the Caribbean island of Nevis).
 The trust owns 100% of the membership interest in the LLC.
 Once the LLC is established, the settlor may transfer assets to the LLC.
 The settlor is able to maintain control of the assets under normal circumstances.
 This is done by appointing the settlor of the trust as the manager of the LLC.